-Proxy voting

-A proxy vote is a ballot cast by one person on behalf of another.
+Proxy voting A proxy vote is a ballot cast by one person on behalf of another.
 One of the benefits of being a shareholder is the right to vote on certain corporate matters.
 Since most shareholders cannot attend the annual and special meetings at which the voting occurs, corporations provide shareholders with the option to cast a proxy vote.
-Shareholders may vote at the Annual or Extraordinary General Meetings (AGM/ EGMs) of the companies in which they invest.
+Shareholders may vote at the Annual or Extraordinary General Meetings (AGM/EGMs) of the companies in which they invest.
+Real estate Investments in office buildings, industrial parks, apartments or retail complexes.

-Real estate

-Investments in office buildings, industrial parks, apartments or retail complexes.

 Responsible investment

-Incorporating corporate environmental, social and governance (ESG) factors into investment decisionmaking to help investors identify future risks and opportunities.
+Incorporating corporate environmental, social and governance (ESG) factors into investment decision-making to help investors identify future risks and opportunities.

 Science Based Targets initiative (SBTi)

-Defines and promotes best practice in emissions reductions and net-zero targets in line with climate science.
+Defines and promotes best practice in emissions reductions and net zero targets in line with climate science.

 Securities lending

 Loaning shares of stock, commodities, derivative contracts or other securities to other investors or firms.

+Appendix four: Glossary of terms

 Share

 A unit of ownership in a company or financial asset.

-Stewardship

-The responsible allocation, management and oversight of capital to create long-term value for clients and beneficiaries leading to sustainable benefits for the economy, the environment and society.
+Stewardship The responsible allocation, management and oversight of capital to create long-term value for clients and beneficiaries leading to sustainable benefits for the economy, the environment and society.
+Sustainable investment Aiming to generate long-term financial returns while contributing positively to society and planet.
+Task Force on Climate-related Financial Disclosures (TCFD) Will develop voluntary, consistent climate-related financial risk disclosures for use by companies in providing information to investors, lenders, insurers and other stakeholders.
+The Scheme The BT Pension Scheme.

-Sustainable investment

-Aiming to generate long-term financial returns while contributing positively to society and planet.

-Task Force on Climate-related Financial Disclosures (TCFD)

-Will develop voluntary, consistent climate-related financial risk disclosures for use by companies in providing information to investors, lenders, insurers, and other stakeholders.

-The Scheme

-The BT Pension Scheme.

-The Transition Pathway Initiative (TPI)

-Co-founded in 2016 by the Environment Agency Pension Fund and the Church of England National Investing Bodies.
+The Transition Pathway Initiative (TPI) Co-founded in 2016 by the Environment Agency Pension Fund and the Church of England National Investing Bodies.
 The initiative assesses how companies are preparing for the transition to a low-carbon economy and will form the basis for engagement with companies.

-Trustee Directors

-Directors of BT Pension Scheme Trustees Limited, the corporate Trustee of the BT Pension Scheme (the Trustee).
+Trustee Directors Directors of BT Pension Scheme Trustees Limited, the corporate Trustee of the BT Pension Scheme (the Trustee).
 A Director of the Trustee is also a member of the Trustee Board.
+UK Stewardship Code A code first published by the Financial Reporting Council in 2010 to enhance the quality of engagement between asset managers and companies in the UK.
+Its principal aim is to make asset managers more active and engaged in corporate governance matters in the interests of their beneficiaries United Nations Principles for Responsible Investment (PRI) A United Nations (UN) supported and investor-led global coalition promoting the incorporation of environmental, social and governance factors.